starknet-edu/counter-workshop/README.md

 ### Hints

-- You need to import `Dispatcher` and `DispatcherTrait` of the KillSwitch contract.
+- You need to import the `Dispatcher` and `DispatcherTrait` of the `KillSwitch` contract.
 These dispatchers are automatically created and exported by the compiler.
 More information about Contract Dispatcher can be found in [Chapter 12.5.2 - Contract Dispatcher](https://book.cairo-lang.org/ch15-02-contract-dispatchers-library-dispatchers-and-system-calls.html#contract-dispatcher).
-- In the constructor, you can update the variable `kill_switch` with the `IKillSwitchDispatcher { contract_address: ??? }`, which expects the address of the external contract.
+- In the constructor function, you can update the variable `kill_switch` with the `IKillSwitchDispatcher { contract_address: ??? }`, which expects the address of the external contract.

 > **Note:** If you want to deploy the `Counter` contract, you can use the following deployed `KillSwitch` contract address.
 >